Rockbot Business Glossary

 - Use Contract Date for forecasting, Service Billing Start for revenue recognition

-A web identity used for lead routing and account deduplication.
+Domain — A web identity used for lead routing and account deduplication

-A Domain represents website ownership tied to an Account.
-Domains serve two critical operational functions: routing inbound leads to the correct Account, and preventing duplicate account creation when prospects use secondary or redirect URLs.
+A web identity tied to an Account.
+Domains serve two critical operational functions: routing inbound leads to the correct Account, and preventing duplicate account creation.

 | Field | Purpose | Example |